Make an appointment to get Mirena.

 Mirena should be placed within 7 days of the start of your period.
 If you’ve just had a baby, Mirena should not be placed earlier than 6 weeks after you give birth or as directed by your healthcare provider.
 Be sure to tell him or her if you are breastfeeding and plan to continue breastfeeding after having Mirena placed.

 How is Mirena placed?

 Your healthcare provider will place Mirena into your uterus during a routine office visit.
 You may feel some discomfort during the procedure.
+Ask your healthcare provider about over-the-counter pain medications to help minimize cramps.
 Placement typically takes only a few minutes.

 He or she will:

 • Apply an antiseptic solution to your vagina and cervix

 • Pass a thin tube of flexible plastic (the inserter) containing Mirena into your vagina and then into your uterus

 • Check to make sure Mirena is positioned correctly

 • Withdraw the plastic inserter, leaving Mirena in your uterus